simonesilvestroni/m2m-website/_posts/2017-05-15-callum-gardner-debut-single.md

 ## Production

-Written by Callum Gardner<br>
+- Written by Callum Gardner
-Recorded at SAE (London) and the Garden Room Studio (Cambridge)<br>
+- Recorded at SAE (London) and the Garden Room Studio (Cambridge)
-Produced, mixed and mastered by Simone Silvestroni
+- Produced, mixed and mastered by Simone Silvestroni

+Released: May 2017